davidpalma666/harp_timestamp_generator_Gen3/README.md

-# Harp Timestamp Generator Gen1
+# Harp Timestamp Generator Gen3

-This device is able to generate the necessary timestamps to synchronize the harp family of devices.
+This device generates programable timestamps to up to 6 harp devices.

-Doesn't require external power, connecting to a CLOCK IN port is sufficient.
+Includes an internal battery to increase reliability for long term experiments.

 # Licensing